6th Infantry Division (India)

-The 6th Infantry Division was an infantry division of the Indian Army during World War II, created on 1 March 1941 in Secunderabad.
-On 11 September 1941 it was shipped to the Iraq and later Iran.
+The 6th Infantry Division is an infantry division of the Indian Army.
+It was a raised as a part of the Indian Army during World War II on 1 March 1941 in Secunderabad.
+On 11 September 1941 it was shipped to Iraq and later Iran.
 During 1942 and 1943 it was part of the Tenth Army.
 The division remained in the Middle East where it was disbanded on 15 October 1944 in Basra, Iraq.
 During World War II its commanders included Major-General James Noel Thomson, Major-General Arthur Holworthy, and Major-General B.H.
 Chappel.